mmister411/salvationelements/salvationelements.md

     - Quickening (Titus 3:5, Ephesians 2:4-5, Psalm 119:50)
   - Requirement:
     - Accepting Truth-of-GOD received (2 Thessalonians 2:10-12, John 8:32)
-    - Living by Agape (1 John 4:16, John 15:12)
+    - Living by Agape (1 John 4:7-8,16, John 15:12)
     - Not being an Atheist (Psalm 14:1, Romans 1:20, Hebrews 11:6, Proverbs 1:7)
   - Accounts For:
     - Carrying the Soul to the City Gates upon physical death (Ecclesiastes 12:7, Psalm 146:4, 1 John 5:4, Ecclesiastes 3:21, Philippians 1:23)
     - Reopening clear communication with the LORD (Hebrews 4:16, 1 Timothy 2:5)
   - Considerations:
+    - Exemptions:
-    - Exemptions:  Infants, Children, cognitively impaired, or others unable to commit personal sin, as their original spirits are not altered by personal sin (Matthew 18:3, 2 Samuel 12:23, Deuteronomy 1:39).
+      - Infants, Children, cognitively impaired, or others unable to commit personal sin, as their original spirits are not altered by personal sin (Matthew 18:3, 2 Samuel 12:23, Deuteronomy 1:39).
+    - Limitations:
-    - Limitations: New Birth is an absolute requirement but does not ensure entry into the Kingdom of God.
-(Matthew 13:3-23, Matthew 25:1-13)
+      - New Birth is an absolute requirement but does not ensure entry into the Kingdom of God.
+(Matthew 13:3-23, Matthew 25:1-13, Hebrews 3:14)
+      - New Birth is necessary function of new covenant but exists before it as a requirement for kingdom entry across redemptive history.
+(Deuteronomy 10:16, 30:6; Psalm 51:10, Ezek 11:19–20)
+    - Inferences:
+      - All labled or refered to as righteous, upright, qodeshim, or the congregation from the old testament were born-again, lest these not see the kingdom of God (Hebrews 11, Psalm 1:5; Habakkuk 2:4)
+    - Alert:
+      - There will be many who experienced the new birth but are cast into perdition for loving darkness despite the measure of light they've known.
+(John 3:19, Romans 2:13-15, Matthew 7:21–23, John 15:2, 6; 2 Peter 2:20–22)
 - Judicial Pardon
   - A.K.A./Assoc.
 With:
     - Justification, Imputed Righteousness (Romans 5:1, Titus 3:7, Romans 4:22-24, 2 Corinthians 5:21)